 Unfortunately for me, my mom wasn't impressed.
 In fact, as I gave her a play-by-play of the plot, I envisioned smoke coming from her ears.
 Fuming, she rushed to the school and demanded that they remove the book from the library.
 To avoid confrontation, the librarian took the book out of circulation.
 I felt guilty for opening my big mouth and my friend who'd recommended the book wasn't too happy with me either.
 What I didn't know, however, is that "In a Dark, Dark Room, and Other Scary Stories," was and still is a banned book — contrary to what I believed then, it wasn't my fault the book was removed from the library.
 There were schools everywhere pulling it from the shelves!

-Even so, I'll never forget that moment, which leads me to the discussion we're actually supposed to be having: Thanks to Ariel Hakim (an Ohio-based librarian) you can get banned books and graphic novels delivered straight to your door each month for just $46 (shipping is free!).
+Even so, I'll never forget that moment, which leads me to the discussion we're actually supposed to be having: Thanks to Ariel Hakim (an Ohio-based library reference associate with a BA in English and an MFA in creative writing) you can get banned books and graphic novels delivered straight to your door each month for just $46 (shipping is free!).
 The subscription service is aptly named Banned Books Box.

 “I had been working at the Wadsworth Library behind the reference desk,” Hakim told The Cleveland Scene.
 “I was doing that for a little while and part of the job was to stay up on the library world.
 We would get various magazines, and I got interested in the book bans that I was reading about," Hakim continued.
 "One of the first ones I took notice of the children’s books that was about a drag queen storytime that people were getting offended by.
 A lot of the children’s books came to my attention, and I have little kids," Hakim added.
 "The more I looked into book bans, the more I felt saddened by what was happening.
 I’m astounded.
 I think it’s something people need to know about.
 I’m targeting people who are readers.
 The more good press that authors are getting, the better.”